 Statistics on Motorcycle Traffic Collisions and Accidents

-The ability of employers and many small businesses to make a profit means that mom and pop shops that create most of the jobs are closing their doors.
+Employers and many small businesses' ability to make a profit means that mom and pop shops that create most jobs are closing their doors.
 Jobs are fleeing the Soviet Socialist Republic of California in record numbers.

-Because of this, and the outrageously high costs of fuel, individuals are turning to motorcycles in an effort to afford to remain in the beautiful Golden State.
-Many don't want to move to an economically free state, like Texas.
+Because of this, and the outrageously high fuel costs, individuals turn to motorcycles to afford to remain in the beautiful Golden State.
+Many don't want to move to an economically free state like Texas.

 Of course, riders enjoy the thrill and excitement that comes with riding.
-But others like members of the armed forces, ride to get to and from places quickly.
-Avoiding missing man formations, AWOL, or UA is an important factor for military personnel who ride motorcycles.
+But others, like members of the armed forces, ride to get to and from places quickly.
+Avoiding missing man formations, AWOL, or UA is an essential factor for military personnel who ride motorcycles.

 - Death and Fatal Crashes